Duckside of the Moon: Survival Game

 The zone effect tool was created using blueprints, and was used to give designers control over gameplay zones with effects (e.g. frost, radiation, oxygen).
 This enables fast iteration of the level design.
 The system consists of Pocket Managers that manage Pockets (zones) with customizable behaviour.

-Pocket Manager (for managing pockets)
+Pocket Manager features

 Visibility Control: Visibility can be toggled on or off for pockets, when clicking the "Toggle Pocket Visibility" button.
 If designers left this on they could see the areas in-game, but since the player shouldn't see them they could turn it off once they were happy with how they set up an area for an effect.
+This was only the case in-engine.
+The release build had them all turned off automatically.

 Scalable: Each pocket is scalable to their desired size.

-Visual Feedback: Players goes into a zone as indicated by VFX.
+Players goes into a zone as indicated by VFX.
 Player also loses health because of "Radiation" effect.

 Dialogue Management Tool